Xpan22/Response-div-stability-competitive-communities/Results_RD_mod.md

 *Nutrients*: Positive and highly significant, suggesting that greater nutrient availability enhances stability, possibly through support for higher productivity or resource buffering.

-*Imbalance*: Negative and significant effect, where greater imbalance reduces stability.
+*balance*: Negative and significant effect, where greater balance reduces stability.
 Richness: Not significant, indicating that within this model, richness does not have a notable effect on stability.

 **Asynchrony**:

-*Imbalance*: Negative and significant, suggesting that greater imbalance reduces asynchrony.
+*balance*: Negative and significant, suggesting that greater balance reduces asynchrony.

 *Nutrients*: Negative and highly significant effect, indicating that higher nutrient concentrations are associated with lower asynchrony, possibly due to homogenizing effects of nutrient availability.